White-throated woodrat: Timing of major life events

-The white-throated woodrat is a small rodent measuring an average of 12.9 inches (32.8 cm) and weighing an average of 188 g for females and 224 g for males.
+The white-throated woodrat is a small rodent measuring an average of 12.9 in and weighing an average of 188 g for females and 224 g for males.
 With the exception of lactating females, white-throated woodrats are solitary and occupy separate houses.
 They are primarily nocturnal and are active year-round.
 According to Brown and Zeng, maximum longevity for the white-throated woodrat is 45 months, and according to Newton, maximum longevity is 72 months.

 The mating season of white-throated woodrats varies across their range.
 In Arizona, the mating season is from January to August.
 In Big Bend National Park, Texas, mating occurs at least from January to November and may occur year-round.
 In California, the mating season is in February and March, according to Rainey, and in March, April, and possibly May, according to Schwartz and Bleich.
 The mating system of the white-throated woodrat is polygynous.

 Gestation for white-throated woodrats lasts 37 to 38 days, and young are most often born in spring and early summer.
 In Arizona, mean litter sizes were 1.95 young/litter (n=93 litters) and 2.5 young/litter (n=27 litters).

 Young white-throated woodrats are weaned 62 to 72 days after birth and reach sexual maturity 166 to 176 days after birth.
-Weaning and sexual maturity of the subspecies Neotoma albigula venusta in western Arizona, Sonora, and Baja California occur earlier: young are weaned between 27 and 40 days, and reach sexual maturity 80 to 87 days after birth.
+Weaning and sexual maturity of the subspecies N. a. venusta in western Arizona, Sonora, and Baja California occur earlier: young are weaned between 27 and 40 days, and reach sexual maturity 80 to 87 days after birth.
 In Joshua Tree National Monument, California, young white-throated woodrats establish their own dens by August and September, several months after birth.

 Descriptions of the home range of the white-throated woodrat are lacking.
-The home range of 1 immature female white-throated woodrat on the Coconino National Forest, Arizona, was 47,760 ft^{2} (4,437 m^{2}).
+The home range of 1 immature female white-throated woodrat on the Coconino National Forest, Arizona, was 47760 ft2.

 White-throated woodrat density may be governed by the number of suitable plants available for shelter, food, and water.
 In Joshua Tree National Monument, there was a significant (P<0.001) positive relationship between white-throated woodrat density and teddybear cholla density, which provided shelter, food, and water.
 In the Mesilla Valley of southern New Mexico, white-throated woodrat density was more dependent on plants that provided sufficient water and food than on plants that provided shelter.